 symptoms that suggest infection with the human papillomavirus (HPV) or another

-sexually transmitted disease (STD).
+sexually transmitted infection (STI).
 Avoid sexual contact until you have been

 examined.
-If you have an STD, avoid sexual contact to prevent spreading the
+If you have an STI, avoid sexual contact to prevent spreading the

 Sometimes, warts may go away on their own.
 If you have